 Wall collages are super trendy at the moment.
 They can give your home that “I paid for an interior designer” feel, without actually having to hire one.
 And believe it or not, they aren’t pricey!

 Unfortunately, many people are scared of them because they look difficult — but they aren’t!
-Below are a few tips so you can start hanging:
+Below are a few tips from a professional picture hanging Brisbane company, so you can start hanging:

 1. Figure out the look you’re going for

 If you want a “put together look” like the image above, definitely get all your work framed.
 I recommend going to a thrift store, as they usually have an over-load of frames.
 You might also find a few pictures or painting less than $10 that you’ll want to add to your colleciton!

 If you want an edgy look, hang your photos up with letter clips.

 Gather all of your favorite paintings, photos and posters.
 If you don’t have much, I recommend going to Graphic Fairy and printing some out.
 It cost me only $20 to get over 15 images printed out in color at Fedex!

 In order to get that wall collage look, you’re going to need to hang up at least three items.

 Once you’ve gathered all of your supplies, start collaging them how you think you want them on your wall…on your floor.
 That way there won’t be any surprises and unnecessary holes in the wall once you start hanging them up.